nbehmane/scripts/README.md

 # Nima's Scripts

-Here are scripts that I've made to make my life
+Here are scripts that I've made to make my life easier.
+NOTE!
+Some of these scripts won't work unless you are on CSL.

 ## Installation

-Clone the repo, and add the directory to your PATH
+Clone the repo, and add the directory to your PATH.

 ## mkexe